oss-tsukuba/nextcloud-gfarm/README.md

 ## Update containers

 - update nextcloud-gfarm source
-- or, update .env
+- or update config.env
-- or, update docker-compose.yml
+- or update docker-compose.yml
-- or, run `make build-nocache` to update packages forcibly
+- or run `make build-nocache` to update packages forcibly
 - and run `make reborn-withlog`

 ## Update to a newer Nextcloud